 OCTOBER 14, 1939

-WASHINGTON, Friday—Last night we attended the dinner at the National Women's Democratic Club, which I imagine really opens their season.
+WASHINGTON, D. C., Friday—Last night we attended the dinner at the National Women's Democratic Club, which I imagine really opens their season.
 This club offers Democratic women all over the country, who come to Washington, an opportunity for any information or assistance that they may need.
 It caters to women not only on business bent, but also those seeking diversion in the nation's capitol.
 I think the club will gradually become a center where women from all over the country may meet, become acquainted with each other, and with the Democratic party as it functions in other parts of the country.

 I was surprised in talking to some Democratic women from different parts of the United States, to find that when the call had come to them to organize a money raising day for the National Democratic Committee and the National Democratic Club, that many of them felt they could not undertake this burden because of previous local financial campaigns or because of some other work for the party which had been going on during previous months.